analogdevicesinc/libiio/CI/azure/README.txt

-In this archive, you should find the following directories: o ./include : Common include files o ./MinGW32 : 32-bit binaries compiled by the MinGW toolchain o ./MinGW64 : 64-bit binaries compiled by the MinGW toolchain o ./MS32    : 32-bit binaries compiled by the MicroSoft toolchain o ./MS64    : 364bit binaries compiled by the MicroSoft toolchain
+In this archive, you should find the following directories: o ./include : Common include files o ./Windows-MinGW-W64 : 64-bit binaries compiled by the MinGW toolchain o ./Windows-VS-2019-x64 : 64-bit binaries compiled by the MicroSoft toolchain, VS-2019 o ./Windows-VS-2022-x64 : 64-bit binaries compiled by the MicroSoft toolchain, VS-2022

 o Visual Studio:
   - Open existing or create a new project for your application
   - Copy iio.h, from the include\ directory, into your project and make sure that the location where the file reside appears in the 'Additional Include Directories' section (Configuration Properties -> C/C++ -> General).
-  - Copy the relevant .lib file from MS32\ or MS64\ and add 'libiio.lib' to your 'Additional Dependencies' (Configuration Properties -> Linker -> Input) Also make sure that the directory where libiio.lib resides is added to 'Additional Library Directories' (Configuration Properties -> Linker
+  - Copy the relevant .lib file from Windows-VS-2019-x64\ or Windows-VS-2022-x64\ and add 'libiio.lib' to your 'Additional Dependencies' (Configuration Properties -> Linker -> Input) Also make sure that the directory where libiio.lib resides is added to 'Additional Library Directories' (Configuration Properties -> Linker